KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

    | base64 -d)
    ```

-1. Create a secret `metadata-store-cert` in the developer namespace:
+1. Create a secret `metadata-store-cert-secret.yaml` the contains the certificate:

     ```yaml
     kind: Secret